-"But I can continue to do that without doing you any favors."
+"But I can keep doing that without doing you any favors."

 Bulma stood up angrily.
 "You unappreciative…!" she started to rant, but quickly calmed herself down.
 Vegeta's temper was about as short as hers was, and if she pissed him off now she might lose her opportunity to convince him.
 She cleared her throat and took her seat again.
 "How about I work on making you some new equipment to use in the gravity room?"

-"If you can be making me new equipment, you should be doing it already.
+"If you can be making me new equipment, you should already be doing it.
 I shouldn't have to do anything special to get it."

 Now she was speaking his language.
 "Well, why don't you get started on that and I'll think it over."

 Bulma shook her head.
 "No way, I won't start on that until after you've held up your end of the deal.
 I'm not dumb enough to think you won't skip out on the date if you've already got what you wanted."

 Vegeta shrugged.
 Guilty as charged.

 She leaned across the table and grabbed his hand.
 "Vegeta, please do this for me.
 I promise, I'll never ask you for anything ever again."